-For all reasons mentioned above, organizations should have a capable control instrument in place to steer on the one hand their most precious resource (the people) and on the other hand to control significant expenses.
+For all reasons mentioned above, organizations should have a capable control instrument in place to steer on the one hand their most precious resource (the people) and, on the other hand, to control significant expenses – HR Governance.

-This course is accredited by HR Certification Institute (HRCI)
+This course verified by the HR Certification Institute (HRCI)

-You might be interested in another Human Resources workshops as continual improvement paths.
+You might be interested in other Human Resources workshops as continual improvement paths.

 - COURSE TYPE ADVANCED